-If you become a member, subscribe to or purchase one of our services you will also receive service-related communications.
+If you become a client, customer, subscribe to or purchase one of our services you will also receive service-related communications.
 These will include system and service support communications, policy, security or software updates.

 When we may share or disclose your data

-Piing Ltd does not sell data about our clients and we only share or disclose your data as authorised in this Policy.
+Piing does not sell data about our clients, customers or players and we only share or disclose your data as authorised in this Policy.

 We may share or disclose information with the following types of third parties.